volkanogretmen/cypress-examples/README.md

 Cypress Examples
 ==

-This repository contains examples for different scenario's using Cypress.
+This repository contains examples for different scenario's I have encountered using Cypress.